 16.7: Appraisal and training needs analysis allow the service to identify ways of providing professional development such as joint learning events, external training or providing accredited endoscopy-specific courses.

 16.8: Educational facilitators are attached to the team and support learning and development.

-Examples of these are a professional development nurse or clinical facilitator.
+Examples of these are a professional development practitioner or clinical facilitator, for example JETS Workforce.